What You Need to Know About Anthropologist

 Science: Using scientific rules and methods to solve problems.

 - Applied Cultural Anthropologist

-New jobs are being produced at a rate of 4.5% which is lower than average.
-The Bureau of Labor Statistics predicts 300 new jobs for Anthropologists by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+There were about 7,600 jobs for Anthropologist in 2016 (in the United States).
+New jobs are being produced at a rate of 3.9% which is below the national average.
+The Bureau of Labor Statistics predicts 300 new jobs for Anthropologist by 2026.
+The BLS estimates 700 yearly job openings in this field.

-How much do Anthropologists and Archeologists make in each U.S. state?
+How much do Anthropologists make in each U.S. state?

 |State||Annual Mean Salary|